josevcm/nfc-laboratory/src/nfc-lib/lib-ext/mufft/src/main/doxygen/fft.md

 ### Infinite discrete frequencies to finite discrete frequencies

 The final change to make things computable is to make our time domain discrete as well (i.e. sampling).
-When we make the time domain discrete we repeat the receiverFrequency spectrum with a period of (1 / sampling interval).
+When we make the time domain discrete we repeat the frequency spectrum with a period of (1 / sampling interval).
 If our sampling interval is D, we get aliasing where

     X(w) = X(w + 2 * pi * (1 / D))

-If you know your Nyquist you might be confused because you know that the maximum reconstructible receiverFrequency is (sampling receiverFrequency / 2) and not (sampling receiverFrequency), but don't fear.
+If you know your Nyquist you might be confused because you know that the maximum reconstructible frequency is (sampling frequency / 2) and not (sampling frequency), but don't fear.
 Let's assume sampling interval is 1 s, i.e. 1 Hz and we sample a signal that is 0.6 Hz.

     X(2 * pi * 0.6) = X(2 * pi * (-0.4))

-The 0.6 Hz component is aliased into -0.4 Hz (negative receiverFrequency).
-We can think of our repeated receiverFrequency spectrum as [0, 1/D] or [-0.5/D, +0.5/D], the end result is the same.
+The 0.6 Hz component is aliased into -0.4 Hz (negative frequency).
+We can think of our repeated frequency spectrum as [0, 1/D] or [-0.5/D, +0.5/D], the end result is the same.
 For real input signals negative and positive frequencies are pretty much the same thing (just inverted phase), so we rarely consider negative frequencies but they are distinct for complex signals.

 ### The Discrete Time Fourier Transform (DFT)

-Once we have made the signal repeating and made time discrete, we are now ready for our fourier transform since we have a finite number of frequencies (well, infinite, but the receiverFrequency components repeat due to aliasing so we don't care) in our signal.
+Once we have made the signal repeating and made time discrete, we are now ready for our fourier transform since we have a finite number of frequencies (well, infinite, but the frequency components repeat due to aliasing so we don't care) in our signal.

 Recall the integral